 • A person may be denied entry to, or removed from the Festival site, if he or she is found in possession of any equipment capable of taking professional photographs, making films, sound recordings or broadcasting (or streaming); or if he or she takes any photograph, makes a film, sound recording or broadcast of anything occurring inside the perimeters of the Glastonbury Festival for commercial gain.

 • A person may enter the Glastonbury Festival with photographic equipment where it is integrated into electronic communications apparatus designed for personal private use (such as a mobile telephone) and/or a personal stills camera, but the person may still be removed from the Festival site if they attempt to use this device for commercial gain.

 Please also note that tickets for the 2013 Glastonbury Festival cannot be used as part of any marketing, media, sales promotion, staff reward programme or general competition use, whether commercial or non-commercial, without the prior written permission of the Festival organisers.

 The marks “Glastonbury” and “Glastonbury Festival” and the Glastonbury Festival logo are registered United Kingdom and European Community Trade Marks and may not be used without the express written permission of Glastonbury Festival 2013 Ltd.

 Our Press Office can help with all press enquiries.
-The contacts are John Shearlaw and Crispin Aubrey on firstname.lastname@example.org.
+The contact is John Shearlaw on firstname.lastname@example.org.
 Proposals for commercial photography are only agreed in very exceptional circumstances and are usually limited to our existing sponsors or charitable partners; please contact email@example.com in the first instance.